charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 - You Rang: Call **/you-rang**.
 - Get Branches: Call **/getBranches** and display the branches in your repository.
 - The Git Ignore Tests: For each branch, test the **.gitignore** file to be sure it contains all the strings we want it to contain.
+- The fourth is very much like the third, but you are checking for files that never should have been checked in, such as **bundle.js**.

 The first two are, I believe, self explanatory.
 The third requires that you: